soulspace-org/overarch/doc/usage.md

 The export converts each EDN file to JSON.

 ### PlantUML
-The the specified views can be exported to PlantUML C4 diagrams.
+The specified views C4 architecture and UML viewscan be exported to PlantUML diagrams.
 These can be rendered into different formats (e.g. SVG, PNG, PDF) with PlantUML.

 You can specify PlantUML specific directives with the **:plantuml** key of a view spec.